KryptikApp/kryptikwebapp/developerDocs/recovery.md

 ## Authentication

-Kryptik uses an authentication provider to generate a decentralized identifier (DID) token, which is shared via email.
-After validation, the DID is exchanged with the database for an access token, and the user session begins.
+Kryptik uses an authentication provider to generate a one time code, which is shared via email.
+After validation, the one time code is exchanged with the database for an access token, and the user session begins.
 No passwords are required.

 | **Kryptik Authentication Flow**                                                                                                                     |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------- |